-HMIP feedback shared that: Positive and effective practice was shared we the introduction of "safeguarding heroes".
-This was used by leaders emphasise positive work done in public protection, drawing on examples or effective practice and was supported further by the use of staff reward and recognition.
+This is a HMIP feedback shared that: Positive and effective practice was shared with the introduction of "safeguarding heroes".
+This was used by leaders to emphasise positive work done in public protection, drawing on examples of effective practice and was supported further by the use of staff reward and recognition.